Double Seven Day scuffle

-The Double Seven Day Scuffle was a physical altercation on July 7, 1963, in Saigon, South Vietnam.
+The Double Seven Day Scuffle was a physical altercation on 7 July 1963, in Saigon, South Vietnam.
 The secret police of Ngô Đình Nhu—the brother of President Ngô Đình Diệm—attacked a group of US journalists who were covering protests held by Buddhists on the ninth anniversary of Diệm's rise to power.
 Peter Arnett of the Associated Press (AP) was punched on the nose, and the quarrel quickly ended after David Halberstam of The New York Times, being much taller than Nhu's men, counterattacked and caused the secret police to retreat.
 Arnett and his colleague, the Pulitzer Prize-winning journalist and photographer Malcolm Browne, were later accosted by policemen at their office and taken away for questioning on suspicion of attacking policemen.

 After their release, the journalists went to the US embassy in Saigon to complain about their treatment at the hands of Diệm's officials and asked for US government protection.
 Their appeals were dismissed, as was a direct appeal to the White House.
 Through the efforts of US Ambassador Frederick Nolting, the assault charges laid against the journalists were subsequently dropped.
 Vietnamese Buddhists reacted to the incident by contending that Diệm's men were planning to assassinate monks, while Madame Nhu repeated earlier claims that the US government had been trying to overthrow her brother-in-law.
 Browne took photographs of Arnett's bloodied face, which were published in newspapers worldwide.
-This drew further negative attention to the behaviour of the Diệm régime amidst the backdrop of the Buddhist crisis.
+This drew further negative attention to the behavior of the Diệm régime amidst the backdrop of the Buddhist crisis.